-LSG is an occasional environmental news column that has appeared in the Marfa Sentinel, Fort Worth Weekly, Fort Worth Star-Telegram, San Antonio Current, Cherokeean Herald, KETR, and elsewhere.
+LSG was an occasional environmental news column published in the Marfa Sentinel, Fort Worth Weekly, Fort Worth Star-Telegram, San Antonio Current, Cherokeean Herald, KETR, and elsewhere.
 Global Warming Driving More ‘Neglected’ Tropical Diseases Our Way; Texas Prop 6 Would Waste Billions Getting the Water Equation Right; ‘Wise Women’ Deliver Stories From Climate Change’s Front Lines; Small Texas Towns Learning To Police the Oil Patch; Population Blames Excuse Our Policy Failures; Sea-Level Rise: Future Storms Gather Strength While Lawmakers Sleep; Climate Change Denial and Lamar Smith’s Magical Unicorn Ride; Goodbye to the Horny Toad?; Abbot’s Willful Climate Ignorance Approaches The Criminal; Human Rights, Human Responsibilities; Public Lands Day shines a spotlight on our sacred Yanaguana; Fate of natural Texas rests on landowners and smart conservation; Placenta shampoos, BPA, and Monsanto’s genetic empire; Texas Republican Party is the real extremist in the climate fight; Nuclear waste dump push will likely put Texas back in federal sights; Pro-lifer’s war on the EPA a morally bankrupt case; Texas declares Climate Change Awareness Month as Texas cooks; Endangered Species Act has kept the water flowing in South Texas and won’t stop the oil, either; ‘Clean’ coal sticks its snout under San Antonio’s tent

 San Antonio Current

-‘Clean’ Coal: Cleaning up coal in West Texas expected to help fuel SA and wring out the oil patch
+‘Clean’ Coal: Cleaning up coal in West Texas to help fuel SA and wring out the oil patch

 Full Body Burden: An interview with author Kristen Iversen